Angélique Spincer

-Angélique Spincer (born 25 June 1984) is a French former team handball player.
+Angélique Spincer (born 25 June 1984) is a French former team handball player and coach, who is currently the head coach of HB Plan-de-Cuques.

 She played most of her career for the French handball club Issy-Paris Hand.
 She played for the French national team, and participated at the 2011 World Women's Handball Championship in Brazil.

 She played main as a centre back, but could also play as a left wing.

-She won the French league cup in 2013.
+She won the French League Cup in 2013.